-Dirty diapers.
 I’ve taken it off the butt, what now?
 A wee?
 Just chuck it into the bucket.
 A poop?
 If it’s more solid poop, just tip into the toilet and pop into the bucket.
 Runny poop, rinse under the outside tap and chuck into the bucket.
 Some people rinse the poop in the toilet using a sprayer (bidet?) that is apparently around R150 at most hardware stores, I however just use a tap.

 There’s all this talks of a ‘dry bucket’.
 I literally chuck our napppies into my son’s baby bath that we no longer use.
 I find leaving it open is better otherwise the urine smell can become a bit pungent after being confined in there.
 Before the bath, I used an old HTH bucket that we were no longer using.
 No special bucket was bought.

-Cleaning the nappies are easy.
+Easy peasy.
 I tend to wash my nappies every 2nd day, some people do it every 3rd day, some every day, totally upto you.
 On wash day, I throw all the nappies into the washing machine.
 I put it on a quick rinse cycle only.
-After it’s been rinsed, I add the washing powder (No fabric softener ever!), make sure the machine is nice and full (The nappies need to rub against items to get properly cleaned.
+After it’s been rinsed, I add the washing powder/liquid (No fabric softener ever!), make sure the machine is nice and full (The nappies need to rub against items to get properly cleaned.
 It’s called agitation.) and I put it on the longest wash cycle on my machine.
 My longest cycle is 50 minutes.
 Some women wash them for like 2hrs.
 For me, not necessary.
 If I ever have a situation where my nappies are not smelling too fresh, I manually fill up buckets with hot water and throw it into my machine (I only have cold water connected to the machine) so they can have a nice warm water wash.
 That usually sorts out any smell issues.

-Drying…hang them out on the washing line.
+Hang them out on the washing line.
 The sun is your friend.
 I used to panic if I saw poop stains, but you’ll be amazed after being in the sun, the nappy would be as white as anything and stain free.
 Magic!
 The nappies can withstand low heat tumble drying, but I have no experience with that, so you’d have to get this info off one of the nappy groups.

 Some things to NEVER do: